analogdevicesinc/doctools/docs/cli.rst

 local server page in a browser, or by touching the watched source file.

-The HTML GET request triggers a fetch for all Git LFS rules on the *.gitattributes* file, while a "touch" only works on filetypes that are also watched by the server.
+The HTML GET request triggers a fetch for all Git LFS rules on the *.gitattributes* file, while a "touch" only works on file types that are also watched by the server.

-If neither the GET request or the touch file to fetch is suitable, it is possible to pull the file directly with:
+If neither the GET request nor the touch file to fetch is suitable, it is possible to pull the file directly with:

 .. code-block:: bash